dvnshshrma/joke-writing-app/README.md

 ### Data Storage

-All jokes are saved to your browser's localStorage, including:
+All jokes and sets are saved in **Supabase** (PostgreSQL cloud database), ensuring your data persists across sessions and devices:
-- Joke content (header, context, punchline)
+- Joke content (header, sections with contexts and punchlines)
 - Draft/final status
 - Comments per line
 - Strike-through markings
 - Replacement texts
+- Sets with selected jokes
 - Timestamps (created and updated)

+See `SETUP.md` for database setup instructions.

 ## Project Structure